junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 horror genre

-### 243.【destiel】S05E03 “because you're the only one that helps me”
+### 243.【destiel】S05E03 "because you're the only one that helps me"

 S05E03 Cas to Dean: "I ask for *your* help, because *you* are the only one that helps me", Cas doesn't have anyone else but Dean, Dean's the only one he has